0xFableOrg/xchain/README.md

 bridging and swapping.
 Think of our running swap-bridge-buy-NFT example here.
 I believe these transactions can be made atomic without too much downside.

-We can outline a solution for this that leverages state locking, as long as locking is only required on the destination chain.
+We can outline a solution for this that leverages synchronous state locking, as long as locking is only required on the destination chain.

 The main issue of state locking is lock contention when multiple chains are trying to write to the same state.
 We can alleviate this issue by using escrow contracts holding tokens on chain X that we